Greece: Transport

+A Blue Star Ferries vessel and a Greek navy ship.

 Since the 1980s, the road and rail network has been modernised.
 With a total length of about 2320 km as of 2020, Greece's motorway network is the most extensive in Southeastern Europe and one of the most advanced in Europe, including the east–west A2 (Egnatia Odos) in northern Greece, the north–south A1 (Athens–Thessaloniki–Evzonoi, AThE) along the mainland's eastern coastline and the A5 (Ionia Odos) along the western coastline, leading to the Rio–Antirrio bridge, the longest suspension cable bridge in Europe (2250 m long), connecting Rio in the Peloponnese with Antirrio in western Greece.
 The Athens Metropolitan Area is served by the privately run Attiki Odos (A6/A62/A621/A64/A65) motorway network and the expanded Athens Metro system, while the Thessaloniki Metro was launched in 2024.

-Railway connections play a lesser role than in many other European countries, but have been expanded, with new suburban/commuter rail connections, serviced by Proastiakos around Athens, Thessaloniki, and Patras.
+Railway connections play a smaller role than in many other European countries but have been expanded, with new suburban/commuter rail connections, served by Proastiakos around Athens, Thessaloniki, and Patras.
 A modern intercity rail connection between Athens and Thessaloniki has been established, while an upgrade to double lines in many parts of the 2500 km network is underway; along with a new double track, standard gauge railway between Athens and Patras (replacing the old metre-gauge Piraeus–Patras railway) which is under construction and opening in stages.
 International railway lines connect Greek cities with the rest of Europe, the Balkans and Turkey.

 All major islands are served by ferries to the mainland.
 Piraeus, the port of Athens, was the third busiest passenger port in Europe as of 2021.
 37 million passengers travelled by boat in Greece in 2019, the second-highest in Europe.
 Greece has 39 active airports, 15 of which serve international destinations.
 Athens International Airport served over 28 million passengers in 2023.
-Most Greek islands and main cities are connected by air, by the three major airlines, Olympic Air, Aegean Airlines and Sky Express.
+Most Greek islands and main cities are connected by air by the three major airlines: Olympic Air, Aegean Airlines and Sky Express.